-Underwriting income for the Income Protection line of business for 2022 is €6.2m.
-This is in line with the 2021 underwriting income.
+Underwriting income for the Income Protection line of business for 2023 is €6.2m.
+This is consistent with 2022.

-Underwriting income for the Motor Vehicle Liability line of business for 2022 of €31.8m is lower than the 2021 underwriting income.
-This is mainly due to the setup of an inflation reserve and a deterioration in large claims experience in the Netherlands.
+Underwriting income for the Motor Vehicle Liability line of business for 2023 of €23.8m is lower than that for 2022.
+This is mainly due to claims frequency returning to pre-Covid levels, inflation and a number of large claims in the Netherlands and Spain.

-The Other Motor line of business saw a reduction of €4.55m in underwriting income compared to 2021.
-This reduction is mainly due to claims frequency returning to pre-Covid levels and an uplift in claims costs.
+The Other Motor line of business saw a reduction of €9.5m in underwriting income compared to 2022.
+This reduction is mainly due to claims frequency returning to pre-Covid levels and an uplift in claims costs due to inflation.